chakrabortyraju/MyRepo/README.md

 # Portfolio

+An **Operations/Project-Account Manager/A Data Science Enthusiast** with strong interest in **Client Communications/Account Management/Data Analytics** and with more nearly **18 years of experience** in **ITES (Digital Publishing Service) industry**.
+Skilled in **Project-Account Management, Budgeting, Project Planning and knowledge in Data Analysis with Python-Pandas, Seaborn and Matplotlib, EDA, Linear and Logistic Regression Modeling Algorithms**.

 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of Simple descriptions and Python Notebooks.